Super Nintendo World: Universal Studios Japan

 On September 28, 2021, an expansion themed after the Donkey Kong series was announced to open in 2024, featuring a roller coaster, interactive experiences, and themed merchandise and food.
 The land was officially revealed on December 5, 2023 with the name of Donkey Kong Country, as well as new details on the roller coaster Mine-Cart Madness.
 On May 2, 2024, it was confirmed that the ride would simulate the sensation of "jumping the track" without the use of screens.
-This would be achieved by using a brand new coaster type called boom coaster which uses an arm to connect the wheels to the cart above it.
+This would be achieved by using a brand new coaster type called the "boom coaster" which uses an arm to connect the wheels to the cart above it.
 Donkey Kong Country opened on December 11.

 On November 11, 2024, it was revealed that the Mushroom Kingdom section is named Super Mario Land, after the eponymous video game.